b-coates/Coding_II_Project/README.md

 All learning is done on [https://www.codecademy.com/learn/learn-python-3](https://www.google.com).

+## Feedback Plan
+My plan to receive feedback was to test my set of gamee programs with different users.
+First, I showed the code to other programmers and got feedback there.
+Then, I reached out to the ideal audience, kids, to test the games.
+I adjusted several secions of game 1, and cleaned up the code on each game.

 ## Learning Plan Timeline
 |  Date  |  Semester Milestone  |  Project Milestone   |
 |--------|:--------------------:| -------------------: |